erossini/BlazorChartjs/README.md

 There is a namespace for each chart plus the common namespaces (Enum, Models and the base).

 ## Add a new chart
-In your page you can create a new chart adding this code
+On your page you can create a new chart by adding this code

 ```
 <Chart Config="_config1" @ref="_chart1"></Chart>
 ```

-In the code section you have to define those variables:
+In the code section you have to define the variables:

 ```csharp
 private BarChartConfig _config1;